AnaStasia-analytics/wage_prediction_regression_model/README.md

 Modeling: A linear regression model using log-transformed wages achieved an adjusted R² of 0.556.
 The model includes interaction terms and polynomial features to capture nonlinear effects.

-# Steps performed (please refer to the code attached)
+# Steps performed (please refer to the Python code attached)

 •		Data cleaning and verification (16 rows removed)